Manarola Cinque Terre

 Above Manarola, on the hills you can admire the typical terraces with vines used for the making of the renowned dry, white wine of the area - sciacchetrà.
 Worth a stop is also the small museum dedicated to wine.

-National Park of Cinque Terre Manarola Wine Museum Visit the Wine Museum in Manarola
+Visit the Wine Museum in Manarola Cinque Terre

 National Park of Cinque Terre Pesto Sauce with Basil Cinque Terre's Pesto Sauce with Basil,